ShubhamPatelGit/BookShop/README.md

 3. MySql 5 or above database with Username: root and Password: root

 How to run:
--> This is a Eclipse IDE project.
+1. This is a Eclipse IDE project.
--> It can be cloned and imported directly into the Eclipse.
+2. It can be cloned and imported directly into the Eclipse.
--> Add the server.
+3. Add the server.
--> In MySql database, execute quries given bellow:
+4. In MySql database, execute quries given bellow:
-    (a) create schema test;
+    1. create schema test;
-    (b) use test;
+    2. use test;
-    (c) create table books(
+    3. create table books(
         id int primary key,
           name varchar(50),
           author varchar(50),